 Mexico’s cellphone providers

-To register your Mexican cell phone number, visit the official website of your cell phone provider, most usually Telcel, AT&T, or Movistar.
+To register your Mexican cell phone number, visit only the official website of your cell phone provider, most usually Telcel, AT&T, or Movistar.

 We recommend that you do not click any links inviting you to register your Mexican cell phone number sent by SMS, social media and/or email messages.